 If the policy contains a Hammer Clause and during the claim the doctor refuses to consent to consent to any settlement recommended by the insurance company, the doctor becomes personally responsible for any judgment in excess of the proposed settlement amount.

 The insurance company may wish to settle for a number of reasons.
-For example, if there are poor medical records in the case, unresolved conflicts between your testimony and others', or personal/professional problems that could influence a jury if disclosed at trial, settlement may be rigorously pursued by the insurance company.
+For example, if there are poor medical records in the case, unresolved conflicts between your testimony and others', or personal/professional problems that could influence a jury, settlement may be rigorously pursued by the insurance company.
 If the company believes you are unreasonably withholding your consent to settle, the company will invoke the hammer clause.

 A settlement can save the insurance company money by shortening the litigation process, but it forces doctors to make some difficult decisions about whether to continue to fight and prove their innocence.
 Doctors must also consider the impact on their personal finances if they press on with the claim.

-Because of its impact on your reputation and profession, it's important that you have a policy with a true consent-to-settle clause that gives you—not the insurance company—control regarding whether to settle.
+Because of its impact on your reputation and profession, it's important that you have a policy with a true consent-to-settle clause that gives you control regarding whether to settle.